elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 ## IntelliSense

 If installing through npm or similar, Visual Studio should pick up the TypeScript mappings from the elmah.io.javascript package.
-If not, add the following line in the top of the JavaScript file where you wan't elmah.io.javascript IntelliSense:
+If not, add the following line at the top of the JavaScript file where you want elmah.io.javascript IntelliSense:

 ```xml
 /// <reference path="/path/to/elmahio.d.ts" />